beaverbuilder/documentation/docs/beaver-builder/layouts/columns/insert-columns.md

 There are several ways to insert columns.

 :::note **Note**
-There is a limit of 12 main columns in a layer and 4 child columns within a column layer.
+There is a limit of 12 main columns in a layer and 4 nested columns in a layer.
+If you're unable to insert new columns, check to see if you've reached the column limit.
+See the [column tips article](/beaver-builder/layouts/columns/tips-for-working-with-columns.md) for troubleshooting information.
 :::

 ## Drag and drop empty columns into the layout

-You can use this technique to add columns or child columns anywhere.
+You can use this technique to add columns or nested columns anywhere.
 It works particularly well to construct complex column layouts before you start adding modules.

 :::tip **Tip**
-If you want to add a single child column as a layer insider another column, you'll probably need to use this method.
+If you want to add a single nested column inside another column, you'll probably need to use this method.
 By default, when you drag a module into an existing column, it creates a module layer.
-See the Related Article on column layouts for more details.
+See [this example](/beaver-builder/layouts/columns/column-layouts-overview.md#nested-columns) of when you might want to created a single nested column.
 :::

 **To drag one or more empty columns into the layout:**